aravindarajanS/Therapist_Chatbot/README.md

 ## Usage

- streamlit app is not functional as expected some errors has to be fixed, the stremlit code here is just for demonstration purpose
+ streamlit app is not functional as expected some errors has to be fixed, but he core functionality is working as expected, the streamlit code here is just for demonstration purpose

  ## Data